I’m always saying, “BUY LESS STUFF!” Why am I always saying this?

 - I even own some more product minded blogs – although, while I like them, I tend to slack on them because I loose interest in stuff easily.

 Wow?
 Could I be more hypocritical?
 Really anyone could say, “What the flip Jennifer, if you’re so die-hard against having stuff, then why show all these products on this blog!?”

-In the end, if I can’t bring in money I can’t blog what I want.
-If I make nothing I’d be spending more time working for the man, blogging the green topics my clients see fit for me to blog.
+In the end, if I can’t bring in money I can’t write what I want.
+If I make nothing I’d be spending more time working for the man, writing about topics my clients pick.
 Lame.
-Basically I want to blog what I want and what I think will help green families and still support my son – ads allow me to do both.
+Basically I want to write what I want and what I think will help green families and still support my son – ads allow me to do both.

 I review products or suggest products for four main reasons and one silly reason.

 - Some products like reusable bags or water bottles are green living necessities so of course I’d share them.